peeradonmoke2002/FRA502_HW_6703/README.md

 ### CEM Summary

-Base from results now try to plot the convergence graph:
+Based on the results, we can plot the convergence graph:

 ![output8](images/output8.png)

-Base from results The CEM successfully found the global minimum of the Rastrigin function in just 10 iterations.
-Starting from a random point with fitness ~3.0 and distance ~2.3 from the origin, it converged exponentially to fitness ~0.001 (near the global optimum of 0.0) at distance ~0.05 from [0,0].
+From the results, the CEM successfully found the global minimum of the Rastrigin function in just 10 iterations.
+Starting from a random point with fitness ~3.0 and distance ~2.3 from the origin, it converged exponentially to fitness ~0.001 (near the global optimum of 0.0) at distance ~0.05 from [0, 0].
 The left graph shows exponential fitness decay (log-scale linear decrease), while the right graph shows the mean μ moving steadily toward the global minimum.
 Minor oscillations at iterations 3-8 are normal stochastic behavior.
 Bottom line: CEM succeeded where gradient-based methods (like Newton) failed—it found the global minimum instead of getting stuck at local minima (~f=5).